danbaryaakov/bean-runner/README.md

 step parameters at runtime.

-The project is still in its early stages, and further development is needed to make it production ready, such as adding security features, handling graceful shutdowns, and some additional required features to make it complete.
+The project is still in its early stages, and further development is needed to make it production ready, such as adding security features, flow pause feature, handling graceful shutdowns, and some additional required features to make it complete.

 The code is free to use and modify, and contributions are welcome.
 It is licensed under the LGPL v3.0 license.